UCO-IDEA/Experiential-Learning-Cookbook/essay.md

 # Interactive Essay

-A tool that allows students to work collaboratively to manipulate an essay to learn and thrive at essay structure.
-Students collaboratively edit the same essay while participating in discussion to determine the best placement for each paragraph.
+A tool that allows students to work together to manipulate an essay to learn and thrive at essay structure.
+Students collaboratively edit an essay while participating in discussion to determine the best placement for each paragraph.

 ## Concept

-Professor Shay Rahm came up with Interactive Essay with the goal of taking a generally lecture-heavy assignment and turning it into a collaborative, hands-on virtual experience.
+Lecturer Shay Rahm came up with Interactive Essay with the goal of taking a lecture-heavy assignment and turning it into a collaborative and hands-on virtual experience.

 ## How It Works